 - Electron pairing in p, d and f orbitals cannot be done until each sub-shell is occupied singly.

-- This is because electrons are same in charge and they repel each other.
+- This is because electrons are the same in charge and they repel each other.
 This repulsion is minimized if two electrons move away from each other by acquiring different degenerate orbitals.

 - All the orbitals which are singly occupied have parallel spins which can be either clockwise or anticlockwise.